TritonDataCenter/manta/README.md

    to add new servers and deploy software instances to increase the system's capacity in terms of number of objects, total data stored, or compute capacity.
 1. The system should be general-purpose.
-(That doesn't preclude special-purpose interfaces for use-cases like log analysis or video transcoding.)
 1. The system should be strongly consistent and highly available.
 In terms of [CAP](http://en.wikipedia.org/wiki/CAP_theorem), Manta sacrifices availability in the face of network partitions.
 (The reasoning here is that